jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

             ['__add__', '__class__', '__contains__', '[934 chars]ill']
         )

-  and the terminal shows an :ref:`AssertionError` with a different message and a suggestion
+  the terminal shows an :ref:`AssertionError` with a different message and a suggestion

   .. code-block:: python